 You might temporarily lose weight (a small amount) wearing this device, but it will likely be due to perspiration and not reduced fat.

 If you wear a waist trainer for long periods of time every day, you’ll find it hard to eat large portions of food.
 On the other hand, as long as your diet remains restricted and unbalanced, this garment can’t help with weight loss on its own.
-While on a very low-calorie diet, it is important that you eat healthily and exercise regularly.
+While on a very low-calorie diet, it is important that you eat healthily and regular exercise.

 The best way for someone who’s wearing one is not only to eat small amounts throughout their day but also stay hydrated by drinking lots more water than usual in order to keep hunger pangs at bay.